Seek first to understand, then to accept.

 Then will you enjoy success.

-White Lodge stems from the shared efforts of its dedicated members of staff, and the passion and direction from the Founder, Ms Jayne Nadarajoo.
+White Lodge stems from the shared efforts and passion of its dedicated members of staff.
 The curriculum is deeply rooted in the most current theories and research in early childhood education practices which is adopted from principles of High Scope, Reggio Emilia and Harvard Project Zero.

 This is coupled with careful consideration given to the children’s shared interest and developmental needs and milestones.
 The curriculum is delivered through the following subjects:

 Familiar theme-related rhymes and songs are carefully selected and introduced to children in all age groups.
 Children are involved in exploring simple musical concepts such as fast and slow(tempo), loud and soft (volume), high and low (pitch) and sound quality/timbre.
 Musical toys are made readily available for children to explore.
 Children in the Pre-Kindergarten and Kindergarten classes have the opportunity to learn how to play an instrument like the drum, or Ukulele.
 A resident musician who plays a musical instrument, visits the school weekly to play the songs live for children as we incorporate movement in our music programme.
 Children learn not only how to do certain movements, but also how to move in time with music.
 Our programme strengthens children's sense of rhythm and their ability to match their movements to different genres of music.
 Children are naturally high-energy and as they are still learning how to move their bodies, our music and movement sessions are made as fun as possible focusing on the sheer joy of moving and learning with their bodies!